Lesley A. Cross, MA, LPC

 Kala Johnson, MA, LPC

 Kala received her Professional Counseling degree from Liberty University in 2010.
 Currently she focuses her treatment on anxiety-related disorders including panic attacks, PTSD and social anxiety.
-Additionally, Kala obtained specialized training to work with individuals who suffer from hoarding, which is a persistent difficulty discarding or parting with possessions regardless of their actual value.

 In addition to helping people who have anxiety, Kala frequently works with adults who feel defeated by depression and past trauma.
 She realizes that when not addressed, these mental health disorders show up in a wide variety of ways that significantly impact a person’s day-to-day life, including emotional over-eating, codependency, impaired boundaries, and/or complicated grief.
 It is Kala’s goal to not only teach new coping skills, but to help her clients experience complete wellness.